Overherd the one about powdered oat milk?

 What is powdered oat milk?

-Essentially, powdered oat milk is oat milk without the water added!
-But it is a little more sophisticated than just straightforward ground oats because it is instantly soluble, contains added nutrients like Calcium and Vitamin B12, and all you need to do is dilute it in water and it’s ready for use – amazing!
-Not only that, you can actually just stir the powder straight into your coffee and it acts like a vegan creamer – now that’s even more amazing!
+Essentially, Overherd is oat milk without the water!
+However, it’s a bit more sophisticated than just plain old ground oats because it is instantly soluble and also contains added nutrients Calcium and Vitamin B12.
+So all you need to do is dilute it in water and it’s ready for a multitude of uses – amazing – or just stir it directly into your tea or coffee like a creamer.

-And just to confirm that for the purposes of this Overherd powdered oat milk review, I made up 600ml of diluted product in their handy glass bottle and used that in everything I tested (tea, overnight oats, and homemade bechamel sauce).
-The only exception was for my coffee when I used it ‘straight’ – and very tasty it was too.
+For the purposes of this Overherd powdered oat milk review I made up 600ml of diluted product in their handy glass bottle and used that in everything I tested, including tea, coffee, overnight oats, and homemade bechamel sauce.
+I have even stirred a couple of spoonfuls into my homemade soups for an extra creamy flavour.

 Tastes really good

-Not only is it tasty, but it doesn’t contain any of the more disagreeable ingredients like gluten, seed oils, gummy stuff, salt, sugar, sweeteners, genetically modified ingredients, puppy dogs’ tails, eyes of newts…see the Benefits of oat milk powder section above for Overherd’s full list of ingredients.
+Not only that, it doesn’t contain any of the more disagreeable ingredients like gluten, seed oils, gummy stuff, salt, sugar, sweeteners, genetically modified ingredients, puppy dogs’ tails, eyes of newts…

 A better environmental choice

-You also get all the environmental and cruelty-free benefits of a plant-based product with Overherd – no land clearance for cattle-farming, no forced cow pregnancies, no calves being hauled off to the abattoir – want me to go on?
+And most important of all for me, I really love that this sustainable, thoughtfully made, plant-based product is completely cruelty-free – no land clearance for cattle-farming, no forced cow pregnancies, no calves being hauled off to the abattoir – want me to go on?

 Convenient for travelling